SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 3. Navigate to **Device Explorer** using the left-hand menu.

-4. Check the box next to **GUIDVALUE.Trafficlight-01.0** (or whichever the traffic light \#1 is named in your list - the names could be long, so selecting one will open an overview blade displaying the full name of the device).
+4. Check the box next to **GUIDVALUE.Trafficlight-01.1** (or whichever the traffic light \#1 is named in your list - the names could be long, so selecting one will open an overview blade displaying the full name of the device).

-5. Select **jobs** in the top menu.
+5. Select **Jobs** in the top menu.

 6. Select **Methods** for the job type.